BoYanZh/Joint-Teapot/README.md

 ### `create-teams`

-create teams on gitea by canvas groups
+create teams on gitea by canvas groups.
+To integrate with webhooks, it's recommended to set suffix to `-gitea`.

 ### `create-webhooks-for-mm`